By: Harvey Jones | Updated: 14th April 2020.

 FinecoBank is a new kid on the block in the UK and they’re making a splash.
-The service is highly competitive on share-dealing price (£6.95 for lower-volume traders) and offers particularly attractive rates for investors buying shares outside of the UK.
+The service is highly competitive on share-dealing price at just £2.95 per trade and offers particularly attractive rates for investors buying shares outside of the UK.
 In this multi-currency account, you can also trade directly in many local currencies.
 Better still, there’s no platform fee.
-Most investors won’t need 100 free trades over the first three months of their new account, so the current offer essentially means free trading for three months!Read full review >
+For 50 free trades over the first two months, use promo code FINECO-MF!Read full review >

 The value of your investments can go down as well as up and you may not get back all the money you put in.
 All investments carry a varying degree of risk and it’s important you understand the nature of these risks.

 * This is an offer from one of our affiliate partners.
 For more information on why and how we work with partners, click here.